• Skip to content

 It can take 3-4 nights or longer for babies to learn how to put the dummy back in by themselves.

-Don’t use ribbons, strings or chains to attach a dummy to your child’s clothing, hand, neck or cot.
-Ribbons, strings and chains are strangulation risks.
+Don’t use ribbons, strings or cords to attach a dummy to your child’s clothing, hand, neck or cot.
+Ribbons, strings and cords are strangulation risks.
+If you use a dummy chain, check that it meets Australian Standard AS 2432:2015.

 Giving up the dummy